claudianeCS/ToDoList-project-v0.1/README.md

 ### Abouth

- A Todo-list project for study using a Grails framework.
+ A Todo-list project for study using a Grails framework and Spring Security Plugin.

 ### Technologies:
 * MariaDB